The Cosmopolitan Attitude of Ahimsa

 The reason as a human legislator?

 Marc Aurel, the last Stoic of antiquity, wrote in his Essays: If we have in common the ability to think, then we also have in common reason […].
 If this is true, then reason, which determines what is or is not to be done is also common to us all.
-In this case, the law is also common to us all.
+In this case, the law is also common to all of us.
 If this is right, then we are all citizens.
 In this case, we are part of a kind of state.
 If that is true, then the cosmos is a state, so to speak.

 Indeed, the political motivation for this attempt by a Roman emperor, to unify the manifold laws of the cities and to regard reason as the universal legislator can easily be located in Roman imperialism.